-Adiabatic Systems for Dry Coolers and Remote Condensers to maximise heat exchanger efficiencies.
+Adiabatic Systems for Dry Coolers and Remote Condensers to boost thermal performance and maximise heat exchanger efficiencies.

 Adiabatic systems for Dry Coolers are able to increase the relative humidity of the air passing through the exchanger, so as to decrease the temperature and increase heat exchange.
 This happens through the physical principle of the latent evaporation heat in which the water, by evaporating, absorbs heat from the air entering the heat exchanger, lowering its temperature.